The 2024 Election After Hurricane Helene: North Carolina

 North Carolina law also imposes express limitations on the State Board’s ability to make changes in response to natural disasters:

-• The State Board must issue emergency orders by a majority vote at an open meeting.4N.C.
+• The State Board must issue emergency orders by a majority vote at an open meeting.40N.C.
 Gen. Stat. § 163-27.1(a).

-• The State Board cannot (i) deliver absentee ballots to voters who did not submit a valid request or (ii) order an election to be conducted entirely by absentee ballot.6N.C.
+• The State Board cannot (i) deliver absentee ballots to voters who did not submit a valid request or (ii) order an election to be conducted entirely by absentee ballot.42N.C.
 Gen. Stat. § 163-27.1(d)(1)-(2).

-• The State Board cannot delegate its emergency powers to the Executive Director or any other individual.7N.C.
+• The State Board cannot delegate its emergency powers to the Executive Director or any other individual.43N.C.
 Gen. Stat. § 163-27.1(d)(3).

-• The State Board cannot alter redistricting plans under its emergency powers.8N.C.
+• The State Board cannot alter redistricting plans under its emergency powers.44N.C.
 Gen. Stat. § 163-27.1(b)-(c).

-Important considerations in determining appropriate emergency measures.
+Important considerations in determining further appropriate emergency measures

-Historical trends in voting methods: North Carolina historically has low rates of absentee voting.
+• Historical trends in voting methods: North Carolina historically has low rates of absentee voting.
 In the 2022 election, for example, only 5% of voters cast absentee ballots.
 Even in the 2020 election at the height of the COVID-19 pandemic, only 18% of voters cast absentee ballots.
 These numbers reflect, in part, the fact that North Carolina’s rules governing absentee ballots are both strict and more complicated than those in place in many other states.

-Potential impact on voter turnout: Researchers have studied the impact of previous emergency election measures on voter turnout.
+• Potential impact on voter turnout: Researchers have studied the impact of previous emergency election measures on voter turnout.
 For example, after Hurricane Michael in 2018, Florida Governor Ron DeSantis issued an executive order making several changes, including expanded early voting periods and consolidated polling places in eight counties.
 Researchers later found the consolidation of physical polling places appreciably depressed turnout, as voters who would have otherwise voted in person at their normal polling place (and presumably would have done so had alternate sites been established closer to their homes) chose not to due to the increased distance.
 The expansion of early and mail-in voting did not offset this depreciation.

-Certification deadlines: The State Board’s regulations require it to consider the effects of any emergency measures on state and federal certification deadlines.
+• Certification deadlines: The State Board’s regulations require it to consider the effects of any emergency measures on state and federal certification deadlines.
 That consideration is particularly important for this year’s presidential election.
-The recently enacted Electoral Count Reform Act (ECRA) requires the Governor to certify North Carolina’s slate of presidential electors by December 11, 2024.173 U.S.C. §§ 5(a)(1), 7.
+The recently enacted Electoral Count Reform Act (ECRA) requires the Governor to certify North Carolina’s slate of presidential electors by December 11, 2024.453 U.S.C. §§ 5(a)(1), 7.
 Even short delays in the post-election canvass and certification processes could jeopardize North Carolina’s ability to meet the ECRA deadline.
-Accordingly, any emergency measures should be aimed at ensuring that all eligible voters can vote while minimizing the risk of delays in the post-election process.
+Accordingly, any additional emergency measures should be aimed at ensuring that all eligible voters can vote while minimizing the risk of delays in the post-election process.

 Appendix